 - 1 ½ tsp pure maple syrup

-- Preheat the oven to 325°F, and lightly coat a 9x5” loaf pan with nonstick cooking spray.
+- Preheat the oven to 325°F, and coat a 9x5” loaf pan with nonstick cooking spray.

 - To prepare the gingerbread, whisk together the flour and next 7 ingredients (through salt) in a medium bowl.
 In a separate bowl, whisk together the butter, egg whites, and vanilla.
 Stir in the yogurt, mixing until no large lumps remain.
 Stir in the molasses and maple syrup.
 Alternate between adding the flour mixture and milk to the yogurt mixture, beginning and ending with the flour mixture, and stirring just until incorporated.
 (For best results, add the flour in 3 equal parts.)

 - Spread the batter into the prepared pan.
-Bake at 325°F for 35-40 minutes or until the top feels firm to the touch and a toothpick inserted into the center comes out clean.
+Bake at 325°F for 35-40 minutes or until the top feels firm to the touch and a toothpick inserted into the center comes out clean or with dry crumbs attached.
 Cool the loaf in the pan for 10 minutes before transferring to a wire rack to cool completely.

 - To prepare the glaze, stir together the yogurt, maple syrup, and stevia in a small bowl.
 Just before serving, drizzle the gingerbread loaf with the glaze.